South Carolina Senate Race Update: Lindsey Graham Not Getting Help From Donald Trump As Race Remains Tight

-As Sen. Lindsey Graham prepares for one of the most difficult races of his political career, observers have noted the conspicuous absence of a potentially powerful ally on the campaign trail — Donald Trump.
+As Sen. Lindsey Graham prepares for one of the most difficult races of his political career, observers have noted the conspicuous absence of a potentially powerful ally on the campaign trail: Donald Trump.

 Graham is set to face against Democratic challenger Jaime Harrison in a hotly contested U.S. Senate race in South Carolina, with polls showing the pair deadlocked in the final days.
 As The Daily Beast noted, Graham does not appear to be getting much help from the Republican Party’s top member.

 As the report noted, the senator has turned from a vocal critic of Trump to one of his staunchest allies, often invoking their relationship while on the campaign trail.
-But Trump has not returned the favor, making no appearances to support his bid for re-election.
+But Trump has not returned the favor, making no appearances to support Graham’s bid for re-election.

 Graham did receive some help from the White House as the race nears its final days, but it was Mike Pence who stumped for him.
 The report added that Trump isn’t expected to make any visits to the Palmetto State in the remaining days, either.